JvanKatwijk/dab-server/README.md

 The Android client

 -----------------------------------------------------------------------
+The android client is - as can be expected - under development.
+The releases section contains an "apk" file, the package built by android studio and the one running on my tablet.

 The android client has a start button, touching it will instruct the client to look at bluetooth devices in the neighbourhood.